SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I just need to see her… to say goodbye.*

-Sunset gets up and begins to trot slowly into the slumbering town.
+Wiping away the tears, she gets up and begins to trot slowly into the slumbering town.
 With each step Sunset fights back the urge to turn around and run home.

 *I know I shouldn't be here, even if this world is my original home.*